 Cassowaries stand between 1.5-2 metres in height with both sexes similar in appearance.
 Adults are striking with their glossy black plumage and bright blue neck with touches of red.
 The female is larger than the male and is also the more aggressive of the two.
 Cassowaries are the heaviest bird in Australia.

-Cassowaries are distributed throughout the Western and Southern areas of New Guinea.
-In Australia it is restricted to tracts of rainforest in North-east Queensland, from Cape York to Townsville.
+Cassowaries are distributed throughout the western and southern areas of New Guinea.
+In Australia it is restricted to tracts of rainforest in north-east Queensland, from Cape York to Townsville.
 Cassowary habitat has diminished as a result of agriculture and urbanisation in these areas.

-Cassowaries are frugivores (fruit eaters) and are responsible for the distribution and germination of many North Queensland rainforest trees.
-Without Cassowaries, our rainforests may not be able to survive.
+Cassowaries are frugivores (fruit eaters) and are responsible for the distribution and germination of many north Queensland rainforest trees.
+Without cassowaries, our rainforests may not be able to survive.

 Cassowaries do not mate for life or form permanent bonds.
 The female may mate with several males in a single breeding season (June to October), thus producing several nests.
-Once the eggs are laid, it is up to the male to incubate the eggs for 2 months and then raise the chicks at foot for a further 9 months.
+Once the eggs are laid, it is up to the male to incubate the eggs for 2 months and then raise the chicks for a further 9 months.

-Age: 14 Years (DOB 30/10/2000)
+Age: 19 Years (DOB 30/10/2000)

-Age: 24 Years (DOB 30/12/1989)
+Age: 30 Years (DOB 30/12/1989)

-Age: 25 Years (DOB 1/1/1989)
+Age: 31 Years (DOB 1/1/1989)